davidquantum/physics/src/introduction.rst

 In 2006 I shifted my focus on more fundamental research, namely, I started working on developing a physics based model of ionic polymer-metal composite (IPMC) actuators and sensors.
-It involved describing the phenomena using partial differential equations with all necessary boundary conditions in a way that the problem can be solved using finite element method (FEM).
+It involved describing the underlying physics using partial differential equations with all necessary boundary conditions in a way that the problem can be solved using finite element method (FEM).
 The simulations were carried out using Comsol Multiphysics software.